0x3f1opusexpavotelos/deploy-starter/effective-devops/quickstart.md

 layer 7. we see the applcation, http/gRPC, websocket context access to more context
 `$request_uri` which page they wanna visit, `$host` where the client is come from `header` `cookie`

-tls: end-to-end encryption
+tls: end-to-end encryption,termination, passthrough

-tls termination

-tls passthrough

-client-side timeout
-client_header_timeout: transfer entire headers(default to 60s) 408(Request Time-out)
-client_body_timeout: big-file-upload chunk strategy
-keepalive_timeout: `conncetion:keep-alive`,(establish connection every request) cleanup idle connection
-lengering_timeout: wait close connection
-resolver_timeout:

-error attemp to communicate with server

 proxy_connect
 proxy_send